-This crudely drafted provision of BAPCPA was probably the offspring of a liaison between consumer creditors who specialize in secured credit (car creditors) and other consumer creditors who specialize in unsecured credit (credit card issuers).
-The provision also has some DNA from consumer/debtor representatives.
+This inartfully drafted provision of BAPCPA reflects a balancing of the interests of consumer creditors who specialize in secured credit (car creditors) and those other consumer creditors who specialize in unsecured credit (credit card issuers).

 The issue in this case and in similar cases elsewhere is whether the entire interest secured by the new car is to be treated as a "purchase-money security interest."
-To the extent that the security interest is not purchase-money, the creditor does not enjoy the
+To the extent that the security interest is not purchase-money, the creditor does not enjoy the protection of the new provision and the debtor may cramdown.
+If the entire security interest is "purchase money," cramdown is prohibited.